8 Best Renters Insurance Companies in Washington of 2023

 Why is Renters Insurance Cheaper Than Homeowners Insurance?

-A renter’s policy does not cover the rental structure, such as the exterior and interior of your apartment building, the latter including the lobby, the shared halls, and the elevator, to name just a few.
+A renters policy does not cover the rental structure, such as the exterior and interior of your apartment building, including the lobby, the shared halls, and the elevator, to name just a few.

 That’s your landlord’s responsibility.

-This means, if your belongings were damaged or destroyed by a fire or stolen due to a burglary or other covered peril, your insurer will be able to replace or repair your belongings in full, minus the deductible.
+If your belongings are stolen, damaged, or destroyed by a fire or other covered peril, your insurer will repair or replace your belongings in full, minus your deductible.

 What Determines Renters Insurance Rates in Washington?

-There are several factors that affect the price of a renters insurance policy.
+Several factors affect the price of a renters insurance policy.

 The most popular are:

-Whether You Choose an Actual Cash Value or a Replacement Cost Value Plan
+Whether You Choose an Actual Cash Value (ACV) or a Replacement Cost Value (RCV) Plan

 With ACV, insurers pay only for the depreciated value of your items if they are stolen or damaged.

 With RCV, insurers pay the full cost at today’s prices.
-For example, if your laptop is four years old and gets destroyed, damaged, or stolen, you’ll be reimbursed at the full cost so you can purchase the same or similar type of laptop.
+For example, if your laptop is four years old and gets destroyed, damaged, or stolen, you’ll be reimbursed at the full cost to purchase the same or similar type of laptop.

 Claims History

-If you've ever filed a claim on any of your many insurance policies, you are considered a risk and will thus have your premium raised.
+If you've ever filed a claim on any of your previous renters insurance policies, you are considered a higher risk and will have your premium raised.

 Amount of Coverage

-If you increase your coverage or buy more coverage to raise your property limits, you’ll pay more.
+You'll pay more if you increase your coverage to raise your property limits.

-Your standard renters policy probably won't provide enough coverage to replace all those items.
+In many cases, your standard renters policy probably won't provide enough coverage to replace your possessions.

-So, you will buy extra coverage for them through an endorsement to pay them in full if a covered peril damages or destroys them.
+So, you will buy extra coverage through an endorsement to pay for them in full if a covered peril damages or destroys them.

 Where You Live